Cadillac ATS: ATS-L

-In July 2014, Cadillac announced that it would be producing a long wheelbase version of the ATS for the Chinese market known as the ATS-L. The ATS-L has a wheelbase 85 mm (3.3 in) longer than the standard ATS sedan and was manufactured in China by Shanghai GM.
+In July 2014, Cadillac announced that it would be producing a long wheelbase version of the ATS for the Chinese market, known as the ATS-L. The ATS-L has a wheelbase 85 mm (3.3 in) longer than the standard ATS sedan, and was manufactured in China by Shanghai GM.

 Prior to the introduction of the ATS-L, standard wheelbase vehicles had been imported to China from GM's Lansing manufacturing facility in Michigan.
-However, models from 2014 destined for the Chinese market were built at a recently established factory in Shanghai.
-General Motors invested approximately US$1.3 billion on building the factory, for which the ATS-L, exclusive to the market, would be produced in.
-The 2.0 litre LTG turbocharged petrol engine is standard across the range producing 230 and 279 horsepower.
-The ATS-L previously ran on the GM 6T70 automatic gearbox for 2014 and 2015 and used the GM 8L45 automatic gearbox from 2016 to 2019.
+However, 2014 models intended for the Chinese market were built at a recently established factory in Shanghai.
+GM invested approximately US$1.3 billion on building the factory, for which the ATS-L, exclusive to the market, would be produced in.
+The 2.0 liter LTG turbocharged petrol engine is standard across the range producing 230 and 279 horsepower.
+The ATS-L previously ran on the GM 6T70 automatic gearbox for 2014 and 2015, and used the GM 8L45 automatic gearbox from 2016 to 2019.
 Trim levels are known as the 25T and 28T.
 Production ended in September 2019.